 Annual Innovators' Dinner

-Every year, UNHInnovation hosts an Innovators’ Dinner to celebrate and encourage the commercialization of innovative ideas generated through UNH research.
-During the dinner, we announce the annual J. Brent Loy Innovator of the Year Award recipient.
+Every year, UNHInnovation honors the commercialization of innovative ideas generated through UNH research by awarding the J. Brent Loy Innovator of the Year Award.
 The award, named for plant geneticist J. Brent Loy who received the university’s inaugural Innovator of the Year award, honors UNH faculty and staff who have demonstrated exemplary innovation commercialization and have successfully translated their research and ideas into social and economic impact.

 2020 & 2021 Innovators of the Year

 W. Kelley Thomas and Paul Dean (2020) and Malin Clyde and Haley Anderozzi (2021)